Miniature Border Collie Guide: Size, Temperament, Grooming & More!

 The next thing to consider is do you want a puppy or an older dog?
 Puppies are so cute, but you will have to spend a lot of time training them and housebreaking them.

-You will have to be prepared for accidents around the house, including furniture and personal belongings being chewed.
-You will have to be patient until this phase is over.
+You are going to have to be prepared for accidents around the house and furniture and personal belongings being chewed.
+You will just have to be patient until this phase is over.

 Adopting a senior dog is also a good idea.
 Not that many people adopt older dogs and they are left in shelters or euthanized.
 You would be giving an older dog a few years of happiness before they pass away.

-Many people want to adopt a purebred dog, but many mixed breeds need a home and lots of love, so I recommend them.
+Many people want to adopt a purebred dog, but there are so many mixed breeds out there who need a home and lots of love, so I do recommend it.

-All the dogs I have had have been mixed breeds, and they have had very few health problems and have lived long lives.
+All the dogs I have had have been mixed breeds and they have had very few health problems and have lived a long life.

 Final Thoughts: Miniature Border Collie

 Three border colliesI hope you have enjoyed reading about Miniature Border Collies.
-They are lovely dogs with masses of energy and would do well in an active home.
+They are lovely dogs with masses of energy, and they would do well in an active home.

-They are like their bigger relatives, so don’t adopt one if you are out all day.
+They are just like their bigger relatives, so don’t adopt one if you are going to be out all day.
 These dogs need attention and plenty of playtime.

 Hope I helped answer your queries about a Miniature Border Collie.